Gardening is my escape and my passion. Learn how to grow some vegetables right in your own backyard.

 If you have a backyard garden, chances are you will not use an entire packet of seeds.
-Just seal the package and put in a container in your freezer to use again in a second growing season or the next year.
+Just seal the package and store your seeds in a dark place and air-tight so you can use again in a second growing season or the next year.
 When stored properly, seeds last for several years with excellent production.

 Uniquely Shaped Vegetable - Looks like a scalloped-edged UFO

 A flying saucer?
 A pat of dough?
 A new shaped disc for disc golf?
 None of these!
 It's patty pan squash, a whimsical name for a delicious vegetable.
 It isn't tough-skinned like butternut squash, or thin-skinned like zucchini, somewhere in-between.
 Although when cooked, the skin can (and should!) be eaten with the flesh.